Deeksha260/Python-Tasks/README.md

 - Reads and prints the entire content of output.txt after modifications.
 Purpose:
 Explores file manipulation through Python’s open() function in write ('w'), append ('a'), and read ('r') modes.
 It also reinforces understanding of user input, file I/O, and output formatting.

+# Assignment 5 :
+# Task 1: Student Marks Dictionary
+ This Python script allows users to query student marks from a predefined dictionary.
+ Functionality:
+- Creates a dictionary where student names are keys and their marks are values.
+- Prompts the user to enter a student’s name.
+- Displays the student’s marks if found, or a custom message if the name is not in the dictionary.
+Purpose:
+This task introduces dictionary data structures, key-based lookup, and conditional handling for missing entries—essential concepts for real-world data mapping and retrieval.

+# Task 2: List Slicing and Reversing
+This Python script demonstrates list slicing and reversing techniques using a list of numbers from 1 to 10.
+Functionality:
+- Creates a list of integers from 1 to 10.
+- Slices the first five elements of the list.
+- Reverses the sliced sublist.
+- Prints both the original slice and the reversed version.
+- Purpose:
+Designed to enhance understanding of list indexing, slicing, and reversal logic—a stepping stone to mastering sequence manipulation in Python.